bybbsy/react-express-auth-app/README.md

 # vue-express-auth-app
-Application made with react and express js to practice authorization and authentication
+Application made with Vue-js and expressJs to practice authorization and authentication

 There are two directiories:
 - vue-client